 In real life, Mr. Roarke's home was not on some secluded fantasy island, but in the Los Angeles County Arboretum and Botanical Gardens near Pasadena and Arcadia off of Highway 210 on Baldwin Avenue.
 The Arboretum is a 127 acre garden and historical site started in 1947.
 And before Aaron Spelling executive produced the adventures of Mr. Roarke, the house was used by Chief Buffalo Child Long Lance in 1932 to commit suicide.

-However, for all of his self promotion as an Indian, the dearly departed Chief was not born a Native American, but instead was born Sylvester Clark Long to ex slaves in 1890 in North Carolina.
-This fact was exposed by an Indian adviser during the filming of "The Silent Enemy".
+However, for all of his self promotion as a Native American, the dearly departed Chief was not born one, but instead was born Sylvester Clark Long to ex slaves in 1890 in North Carolina.
+This fact was exposed by a Native American adviser during the filming of "The Silent Enemy".
 Chief Buffalo Child Long Lance was never the same after his secret was exposed.
 Many of his friends and fellow socialites abandoned him and he eventually took to drinking too much.
 Finally in 1932 at the Baldwin's home, he took his life with a bullet to the head.

 However, the story of Chief Buffalo Child Long Lance doesn't end there.
 His ghost continues to haunt the location of his death and there have been several reports of people seeing him.